marcus-crane/utf9k/content/questions/macos-disable-safari-recommendation.md

 ---
-title: "How can I disable the "Try the new Safari" notification?"
+title: "How can I disable the 'Try the new Safari' notification?"
 slug: "macos-disable-safari-recommendation"
 category: "questions"
 tags: